-We reached a consensus about making this spell at least slightly less "game-ending" for mages, and at the same time somewhat more similar to its PnP version (which would simply remove target's immunity magical weapons - not only spells such as PfMW, but innate immunities too).
-SCS also uses it as a counter to spell protections granting immunities to elemental/magic damage, but I don't remember anymore if it uses it against spells such as Free Action, Chaotic Commands, and Death Ward.
-If yes, I guess we can keep Breach working against them too (they still grant immunities, thus it would still somewhat fit the spell's concept).
+I really wanted to make this spell at least slightly less "game-ending" for mages, and at the same time somewhat more similar to its PnP version (which would simply remove target's immunity to magical weapons - including innate immunities too).
+SCS also uses it as a counter to protections granting immunities to elemental/magic damage (e.g. Protection from Energy spells), but I don't know if the current version uses it against all specific protections (e.g. Free Action, Chaotic Commands, and Death Ward).
+If yes, I guess we can keep Breach working against them too considering they still grant immunities, and thus it would still somewhat fit the spell's concept.

-V4 Breach won't dispel anymore the following spells: Protection from Evil, Resist Fire/Cold, Magic Circle against Evil, Fire Shields, Mage Armor, Shield, Armor of Faith, Barkskin, Spirit Armor, Stoneskin and Blade Barrier.
+Short story: I suggest to make Breach not dispel the following spells: Protection from Evil, Resist Fire/Cold, Magic Circle against Evil, Fire Shields, Mage Armor, Shield, Armor of Faith, Barkskin, Spirit Armor, and Blade Barrier.

 Its school is changed from Evocation to Conjuration.

 Elementals will probably have slightly less staying power (though this should apply more to greater ones), and perhaps a bunch of new features (e.g. Air Elementals should get their Whirwind ability, while Fire Elementals may set targets on fire, but become vulnerable to cold damage).
 We may end up merging all elementals into the same spell, allowing the caster to select the type on the fly (a la Spell Immunity).

 The only charm spell working as it should.
 I've only changed its save penalty from -4 to -2 (as per vanilla), but I'm not 100% sure it needed the nerf.
 The real reason for it is that such nerf allows Feeblind to at least have a tiny advantage in terms of save penalty.